kookic/VAL-2000/README.md

 This is the exact board used in [Glasscalibur](https://github.com/Valar-Systems/Glasscalibur).

-If you want to program it yourself, you can find the code [here](https://github.com/Valar-Systems/VAL-2000/tree/main/Firmware).
+### If you want to program it yourself, you can find the code [here](https://github.com/Valar-Systems/VAL-2000/tree/main/Firmware).

+### If you want to learn how Trinamic drivers work and a deep dive into the code, please visit [this guide](https://valarsystems.com/blogs/val-2000/ultimate-guide).

 The VAL-2000 contains the following components in a very small package: